ADAM Chapman is looking to round off a perfect week by helping Oxford United to three points against Exeter City tomorrow.

 “After bringing him into the world having a game straight after is perfect, I wanted to go out and show how happy I was.”

 Chapman is hoping that he will still be smiling after tomorrow’s game against fellow fast-starters Exeter, who are second in the npower League Two table, one place above United.

 But with United coming out on top in all their games at the Kassam Stadium this season, the hosts will start as favourites.

 He said: “The boys are brimming with confidence and the home form has always been key for us.
 “It’s not an easy place to come with our crowd and the way we play at home most of the time.

 “We don’t get too carried away with the Swindon win, but the league’s the main thing.”

-Despite being only 22, Chapman has found himself as the most senior member of the United midfield, with Peter Leven and Andy Whing yet to feature through injury and Simon Heslop only playing a small part.
+Despite being only 22, Chapman has found himself as the most senior member of the United midfield, with Peter Leven and Andy Whing yet to feature through injury and Simon Heslop only playing a